 All applicants must come to campus for an entrance interview

 with the coordinator of the program for which you are applying.

-Once all materials have been received by the Office of Admissions
+Once all materials have been received by the Office of Graduate

-for Graduate Programs, your file will be forwarded to the
+Programs and Adult Degree Completions, your file will be forwarded

-appropriate division.
-Applicants will be contacted by that division
+to the appropriate division.
+Applicants will be contacted by that

 Will I need to provide any additional paperwork for